Nemo Dagger OSMO Lightweight Backpacking Tent Review

 Verdict

 There’s a lot to like about the Nemo Dagger OSMO.
 The Dagger has long been one of Nemo’s most popular tents and the upgrade to the new weather-resistant, durable and environmentally impressive OSMO fabric makes the tent seem even better.
-Whilst it’s not the absolute lightest, or smallest when packed down, it’s stats are still good and when assembled it provides a spacious feeling interior with huge covered storage areas in the vestibules.
+Whilst it’s not the absolute lightest in our best small 2 man tent reviews, or smallest when packed down, it’s stats are still good and when assembled it provides a spacious feeling interior with huge covered storage areas in the vestibules.
 This is a premium product from a premium brand and it’s likely going to be overkill for many hikers, but, if camping out is a regular part of your outdoors experience, then you’ll likely be very welcoming of this tent’s thoughtful design, quality build and the manufacturer’s commitment to maintenance and service.

 Compare to Similar Products